IBM/KubeflowDojo/OpenShift/README.md

 * Deploy with the Kubeflow Operator

   Kubeflow can also be deployed through the Kubeflow Operator.
-There are also two approaches to install the Kubeflow Operator and deploy Kubeflow, either install manually with command lines or install through OpenShift web console.
+There are also two approaches to install the Kubeflow Operator and deploy Kubeflow, either install manually with command line or install through OpenShift web console.

   ***Approach #1:*** Users can follow the [Installing the Kubeflow Operator with kustomize and kubectl](https://www.kubeflow.org/docs/operator/install-operator/#2-installing-the-kubeflow-operator-with-kustomize-and-kubectl) guide on Kubeflow document website to install the operator manually.
 Once the operator is installed, follow the [Install Kubeflow](https://www.kubeflow.org/docs/operator/install-kubeflow/) guide to deploy Kubeflow.
 Users can set `KFDEF_URL` to either `https://raw.githubusercontent.com/opendatahub-io/manifests/v1.0-branch-openshift/kfdef/kfctl_openshift.yaml` for Kubeflow install with Kubeflow Pipelines or `https://raw.githubusercontent.com/IBM/KubeflowDojo/master/OpenShift/manifests/kfctl_tekton_openshift_minimal.v1.1.0.yaml` for Kubeflow install with Tekton Pipelines.